 Soft checks of your credit score are typically done by employers, insurance companies, landlords, and utility companies.
 They do soft checks on your credit report to understand how responsible you are with your finances.
 These organizations use your credit score and history to determine the likelihood that you’ll pay on time.
 This type of information can sometimes factor into whether you’ll have to pay a deposit for utility services.

 A hard credit check or inquiry is different than a soft check as it does have an impact on your credit score.
 Because a hard credit check will affect your credit, it does require your permission.

-A hard inquiry is different than a soft inquiry.
-It does require your permission, and is usually triggered by your active request (i.e., application) for a loan or extension of credit.
-When you apply for a car loan, student loan, or home loan, the creditor pulls your credit to evaluate your eligibility.
-With a hard inquiry, the lender looks at your credit score, as well as all relevant details of your credit history to determine your creditworthiness before granting or denying you that loan.
+A hard credit check is usually triggered by your active request (i.e., application) for a loan or extension of credit.
+When you apply for a student loan or another type of loan, the creditor checks your credit report to evaluate your eligibility.
+With a hard credit inquiry, the lender looks at your credit report in much more depth to determine your creditworthiness before granting or denying you that loan.

 Hard credit checks are often done by mortgage lenders, auto lenders, and credit card companies.
 These types of credit checks do have an impact on your credit score because they show you are actively seeking new credit.
 While a hard check usually has a limited impact on your credit score, its impact depends on your individual circumstances.
 You may still want to minimize the number of hard inquiries on your credit report just to be safe, since a high number of hard checks in a short time shows potential lenders that you might need a lot of money.
 This can be seen as a bad indicator if you are looking for a student loan.

 If you’re considering refinancing your student loans, U-fi From Nelnet can identify the best rate you qualify for using a soft credit check and we’ll only trigger a hard check when you’re ready to accept the loan.